-Cancer Research suggests that less aggressive prostate cancers rarely, if ever, transform into more aggressive ones.
+A recent study in Cancer Research suggests that less aggressive prostate cancers rarely, if ever, transform into more aggressive ones.

 Kathryn Penney, an associate epidemiologist at Brigham and Women’s Hospital in Boston, and colleagues analyzed prostate cancers diagnosed in more than 1,000 men between 1982 and 2004, looking at each tumor’s stage as well as its Gleason grade—an indicator of its aggressiveness.
 They found that as the number of men being screened for prostate cancer increased, the proportion of late-stage cancers that were diagnosed dropped from about 20 percent between 1982 and 1993 to about 3 percent between 2000 and 2004.
 However, they saw a much smaller change in the proportion of high Gleason grade cancers that were diagnosed: The number only dropped from 25 percent to 18 percent.